3 Tips To Hire A Software Developer For A Startup

 There is no disputing this, is there?

 Finding people with the right skills, meeting salary and benefits expectations, competing with larger brands, and immigration regulations are perhaps the greatest hiring challenges for any tech company.
 Add recession, a global pandemic, and oh that you want potential candidates to work for a startup (in this unstable economy) to that mix.
 Good luck ever finding anybody!

-In this post, we’ll bring you some great ways to source, screen, and interview developers without making a dent in your already stretched budget.
+- Bring you some great ways to source, screen, and interview software developers without making a dent in your already stretched budget

 Know who you need

 A defined set of skills will help you start looking in the right places.
-Also, this clarity in what you’re looking for will come through in your communication (Read “What’s wrong with today’s tech job descriptions?” to understand how ambiguity can harm you).
+Also, this clarity in what you’re looking for will come through in your communication.
+Read our informative guide on how to write job descriptions that work to understand how ambiguity can harm you.

 Know where to look

-Once you have defined a need, gathered inputs from all stakeholders, agreed on candidate specifications, the next step is to set up your search strategy.
+Once you have defined your hiring needs, gathered inputs from all stakeholders, and agreed on candidate specifications, the next step is to set up your search strategy.

 Sourcing refers to proactively identifying people who are: